-Courses that are recognized as being equivalent to Humanities and Social Science Courses or Career Development Courses, such as graduate major courses, can be counted as Humanities and Social Science Courses or Career Development Courses.
+Courses that are recognized as being equivalent to Humanities and Social Science Courses or Career Development Courses, such as Major Courses of graduate majors, can be counted as Humanities and Social Science Courses or Career Development Courses.
 However, when these courses are to fulfill completion requirements, credits for these courses cannot be counted as credits earned for the course subcategories to which these courses belong.
 (Article 3 of the Rules on Graduate Learning)

-Of the Major Courses and Research-Related Courses of graduate majors, those that are recognized as being equivalent to Humanities and Social Science Courses or Career Development Courses can be counted as the Humanities and Social Science Courses or Career Development Courses that are specified for the graduate majors.
-(Refer to each graduate major's Study Guide under the section of "Guide to Graduate Majors (for IGP)" in the Guide to Graduate Education and International Graduate Program.)
+1. Of the Major Courses and Research-Related Courses of graduate majors, those that are recognized as being equivalent to Humanities and Social Science Courses or Career Development Courses can be counted as the Humanities and Social

-2. Of the Japanese Language and Culture Courses (these can only be taken by international students), those that are recognized as being equivalent to Humanities and Social Science Courses can be counted as Humanities and Social Science Courses.
-(Refer to "Japanese Language and Culture Courses" under the section of "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.)
+- Science Courses or Career Development Courses that are specified for the graduate majors.
+(Refer to each graduate major's Study Guide.) - 2.
+Of the Japanese Language and Culture Courses (these can only be taken by international students), those that are recognized as being equivalent to Humanities and Social Science Courses can be counted as Humanities and Social Science Courses.
+(Refer to Japanese Language and Culture Courses in Guide to Liberal Arts and Basic Science Courses for the Graduate Programs.)